ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/dynamic-tables/dyn-query-language.md

 For example, the result of the `regex_extract("([a-z]*)@(.*)", "email foo@bar.com", "\\1 at \\2")` expression will be `foo at bar.com`.

 `regex_escape(p) :: string -> string`
-Shileds special characters of the regular expression language in the `p` string.
+Shields special characters of the regular expression language in the `p` string.

 #### Working with dates
 UTC timezone is used when rounding